sipanahmad/homemade-restaurant-demo/README.md

 Update the content in `index.html` to reflect your restaurant's information, including menu items, contact details, and images.

 2. **Customize Styles:**
-Customize the styles in `styles.css` to match your restaurant's branding and aesthetic preferences.
+Customize the styles in `tailwindcss` to match your restaurant's branding and aesthetic preferences.

 3. **Add Images:**
 Replace the placeholder images in the `img` folder with images of your restaurant, dishes, and ambiance.